Wayne Garrett: Career statistics

 Garrett played two seasons for the Chunichi Dragons.
 His first season in Nippon Professional Baseball, he hit a career-high twenty home runs and drove in a career high 71 runs.
 He also played for the Bradenton Explorers of the Senior Professional Baseball Association in its 1989 inaugural season.

 Garrett played 711 games at third base for the Mets.
-It is the third highest total, behind David Wright and Howard Johnson.
+It is the third-highest total, behind David Wright and Howard Johnson.
 Joe Foy, Bob Aspromonte, Jim Fregosi and Joe Torre combine for 384.

-Garrett's home run in game three of the 1973 World Series is one of three lead off home runs in New York Mets World Series history.
+Garrett's home run in game three of the 1973 World Series is one of three leadoff home runs in New York Mets World Series history.
 Tommie Agee hit one in the 1969 World Series against the Baltimore Orioles; Lenny Dykstra hit his in the 1986 World Series against the Boston Red Sox.
 Coincidentally, their lead off home runs, like Garrett's, also occurred in game three.

 Garrett's nephew Jason (Adrian's son), was drafted by and played four years in the Florida Marlins organization, reaching High-A in the minor leagues.